Local Installation

 Workers

 Before a message is broadcasted it must be queued and dispatched by laravel workers.
+Test workers by running the following commands in separate terminals:

 php artisan queue:work